 [05:15] Traits that Lead to Becoming a Good Cardiac Anesthesiologist

 Maninder cites the traits that lead to becoming a good anesthesiologist are being a good leader and a good communicator.
 Also, you have to be confident in your skills.
 He best describes it as being closest to the fire without being inside the fire.
 He also mentions that cardiography has become huge in the last five to ten years.

 Maninder explains having a subspecialty gives you different options within the field.
 And from the patient population standpoint, it’s different when you’re putting a four-old-baby to sleep versus a 30-year-old athlete with an ACL tear to sleep.
 And versus a 90-year-old person with another severe condition to sleep.
 So a lot depends on the type of surgery, the comorbidities of the patient, etc.

 The field is changing dramatically with all the procedures they have available.
 So it’s nice to be an expert for that exact procedure and that exact population.

 [09:10] Types of Cases

-Maninder cites cardiovascular as the number cause of death.
+Maninder cites cardiovascular issues as the number one cause of death.
 From a cardiac standpoint, cases they deal with are bypass surgery, issues with valves.
 Moreover, congenital cardiac patients are living longer now so they see them in their adult lives.